The Shadow of Camelot

 WINNER OF THE BEST MIDDLE GRADE SERIES -

 CHILDREN'S LITERARY CLASSICS BOOK AWARDS 2017

-Did the legendary King Arthur really exist?
+Did King Arthur really exist?
 Joe and Jemima Lancelot uncover the truth behind the myth when they find themselves in Camelot, as they continue the quest to find their missing parents.

-Together with friend Charlie and their endearing cat Max, they are plunged into yet another life-threatening adventure.
-Luckily they have Lancelot, who is convinced the twins must be distant relatives, to protect them when danger looms.
+Together with friend Charlie and their Tonkinese cat Max, the children are soon plunged into yet another thrilling adventure.
+Luckily, the famous Lancelot, who is convinced the twins must be related to him, is on hand to protect them when danger threatens.

 The robed figure hunched over the large cauldron as he carefully stirred the bubbling contents.
 Steam rose high into the air, giving off a flurry of multi-coloured sparks which leaped and danced around the rafters.
 Peering into the swirling depths, the old man breathed in the aroma of the magical brew with a satisfied sigh, almost as if he was preparing a delicious casserole.
 As the simmering liquid began to settle, a blurry image started taking shape beneath the ripples and he bent his head, straining to see the vision more clearly.

 ‘Not now, Midnight,’ he said softly, nudging away the sleek black cat which wound itself around his legs, purring loudly.
 ‘I’m busy and this is a crucial moment in the process.
 If I spoil it, I’ll have to start all over again from scratch.’

 The cat retreated a safe distance away from the fire, but still close enough to enjoy its warmth, and sat down, grooming her whiskers as she watched her master at work, her vivid green eyes following his every move.